ElianaWassermann/CVDataScience/ResearchExperienceDataScience.md

 I analyzed the molecular and virulence diversity of *Clavibacter michiganensis* subsp. *michiganensis*, the causal agent of one of the most important tomato bacterial diseases.

-To accomplish this, I used Bayesian analysis to obtain a haplotype dendrogram, as well as ANOVA to compare the plant symptoms and Analysis of Molecular variance to compare molecular profiles.
+To accomplish this, I used Bayesian analysis to obtain a haplotype dendrogram, as well as ANOVA to compare plants symptoms and Analysis of Molecular variance to compare molecular profiles.